 Norway is a member of the European Free Trade Association (EFTA) and is a part of the European Economic Area Agreement (EEA).
-As a consequence the EEA procedures regarding the adoption of new EU legislative acts is applicable to Norway.
-The Electricity Directive 2003/54/EC and Regulation 1228/2003 was approved in the EEA Committee in December 2005.
-This report is based on the reporting requirements in Directive 2003/54/EC articles 3(9), 4 and 23 (1/8), and Directive 2005/89/EC article 7.
+Consequently, the EEA procedures regarding the adoption of new EU legislative acts is applicable to Norway.
+The Electricity Directive 2009/72/EC was approved in the EEA Committee in May 2018.
+This report is based on the reporting requirements pursuant to the Directive 2009/72/EC article 37.